TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Approved Content Providers

-According to the MATE Act, CME to meet the requirement must come from providers approved by DEA.
-The list of approved organizations can be found via this link to their document.
+According to the MATE Act, CME to meet the requirement must come from providers approved by the DEA.
+The list of approved organizations can be found on the DEA Q&A page.

-In the bill, the DEA failed to mention podiatrists and left the APMA off of its list of approved providers, which has caused some confusion in the podiatric community.
-The APMA is addressing this with DEA.
-For podiatrists licensed in Texas this is not a major issue as we accept CME related to podiatry from several sources approved by the DEA.
+In the original bill, the DEA failed to mention podiatrists and left the APMA off from its list of approved providers.
+The APMA has addressed this with DEA with the passage of HR 2483 at the federal level and APMA is now an approved provider.
+The DEA has not added APMA to the list of approved providers on their site, but they are in fact approved.
+For podiatrists licensed in Texas, this was not a major issue because TDLR accepts CME related to podiatry from several sources approved by the DEA.

-APMA has also provided links to free American Medical Association approved online training.
-Under TDLR’s Podiatry rule 130.44, podiatrists have many options for CME to comply:
+Under TDLR’s Podiatry rule 130.44, podiatrists have many options for CME in order to comply:

 (f) A licensee shall receive credit for each hour of training for non-podiatric medical sponsored meetings that are relative to podiatric medicine and department approved.
 The department may assign credit for hospital grand rounds, hospital CME programs, corporate sponsored meetings, and meetings sponsored by the American Medical Association, the orthopedic community, the American Diabetes Association, the Nursing Association, the Physical Therapy Association, and others if approved.

-For the purposes of this requirement, the sources of CME listed by the DEA in their MATE document that are not already listed in our podiatric rules are approved for compliance with this 8-hour opioid educational requirement.
-Another DEA CME resource are courses approved by the Accreditation Council on Continuing Medical Education (ACCME).
-A scan of ACCME’s website showed over 1600 providers nationally accredited directly or accredited by a organization recognized and approved as a CME provider by ACCME.
-For example, hospital and university systems in Texas are listed and these would be approved by DEA as well as fall under TDLR’s rules as CME providers.
+For the purposes of this CME requirement, the sources of CME in the MATE document that are not already listed in our podiatric rules are approved for compliance with this 8-hour opioid educational requirement.
+Additional DEA CME resources are courses approved by the Accreditation Council on Continuing Medical Education (ACCME).
+A scan of ACCME’s website showed over 1600 providers nationally accredited directly or accredited by an organization recognized and approved as a CME provider by ACCME.
+For example, hospital and university systems in Texas are listed.
+These would be approved by DEA and do fall under TDLR’s rules as CME providers.

 Crossover TDLR CME Credit